 The world has high expectations for 2021 based on how terrible 2020 has turned out!
 As we transition into the new year, we can expect to still battle the pandemic and social distance.
-While social distancing and mask wearing might not be as prevalent in 2021 and the upcoming years, certain design trends that were influenced by the pandemic sure will be.
-In 2020, the needs for homeowners shifted as people spent more and more time in their house.
+While social distancing and mask-wearing might not be as prevalent in 2021 and the upcoming years, certain design trends that were influenced by the pandemic sure will be.
+In 2020, the needs for homeowners shifted as people spent more and more time in their houses.
 Some of these features weren’t as popular pre-pandemic, but hold a lot of value these days.
+Minimalism will still dominate in 2021.
+Simple home decor is your go-to, for example; candles in different colours and sizes, and artificial plants to add some vibrant greenery around the home.
 Here are some examples that we can expect to see in the upcoming months!

 Comfortable Outdoor Spaces

 Cabin fever really hit hard for many Americans this year, especially those who didn’t have a space to enjoy the outdoors.
 That’s why things like patios, decks, and porches are making a major mark on the way homes are designed and remodified recently.
 Buyers are on the lookout for homes that have a lot of space to spend time outside in the sun—bonus points if the house has a pool or a fire pit.
 Many curb appeal improvements with high ROI focus on the house’s porch, which could serve as a comfortable area to relax and catch some sunshine.

 If you began working from home in the pandemic, then you probably realize how expensive utilities can get after spending so much time around the house.
 A lot of people in the country had a similar realization and soon turned to more efficient and affordable means of energy, like solar panels.
 Not only are they easier on the wallet, they’re also much better for the environment!
 Expect to see many more homes this upcoming year equipped with solar panels!